Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-The lower bounds are established by Lemmas \ref{lem:lbthree}--\ref{lem:lbfive}, starting with instances with maximum degree 3.
+{ The lower bounds are established by Lemmas \ref{lem:lbthree}--\ref{lem:lbfive}, starting with instances with maximum degree 3.
 These lemmas define infinite families of instances with maximum degrees $3$, $4$, and $5$, and prove that the algorithm may perform $\Omega(r^{m/6})$, $\Omega(r^{3m/16})$, and $\Omega(r^{19m/100})$ steps, respectively.
-From the dual solution in the LP analysis in \cite{ScottS07}, it follows that the $r^{19m/100}$ time bound for general instances rests on the algorithm branching on vertices of degrees $5$, $4$, and $3$ in the proportion $8$ to $6$ to $5$, and that no additional Reductions 0, I, and II occur beyond the ones directly needed by Reduction III.
-The LP analysis does not indicate how to go about constructing instances for which this occurs, nor proves their existence.
+From the dual solution in the LP analysis in \cite{ScottS07}, it follows that the $r^{19m/100}$ time bound for general instances rests on the algorithm branching on vertices of degrees $5$, $4$, and $3$ in the proportion $8$ to $6$ to $5$, and that no additional 0, 1, and 2 occur beyond the ones directly needed by 3 (an application of 3 on a vertex $v$ necessarily leads to an application of 0, 1, or 2 on each neighbor of $v$).
+The LP analysis does not indicate how to go about constructing instances for which this occurs, nor prove their existence.
 The running time lower bound of Lemma~\ref{lem:lbfive} is proved by explicitly constructing such instances.

-\begin{lemma} On connected instances with maximum degree 3, the Scott-Sorkin algorithm has worst-case running time $\Omega(r^{m/6})$. \end{lemma} \begin{proof} The lemma is proven by exhibiting an infinite family of connected 3-regular instances such that the algorithm may perform $r^{n/4}$ steps when given an instance on $n$ vertices from this family.
+\begin{lemma} On connected subcubic instances, the Scott-Sorkin algorithm has worst-case running time $\Omega(r^{m/6})$. \end{lemma} \begin{proof} The lemma is proven by exhibiting an infinite family of connected 3-regular instances such that the algorithm may perform $r^{n/4}$ steps when given an instance on $n$ vertices from this family.

 Let $n$ be an integer that is divisible by $4$.
 Consider the execution of the Scott-Sorkin algorithm on a \mcsp instance whose constraint graph is the graph $G_3(n)$ from Figure \ref{fig:lbcubic}.
 It is obtained from a cycle $(a_1,a_2,a_3,a_5,a_6,a_7,\ldots,a_{n-3},a_{n-2},a_{n-1})$ on $3n/4$ vertices by adding $n/4$ new vertices $a_4,a_8,\ldots,a_{n}$ and the edges $a_{4i} a_{4i-3},a_{4i} a_{4i-2},a_{4i} a_{4i-1}, 1\le i\le n/4$.